spenceraxani/CosmicWatch_Geant4/gammas/plotting/README.md

 There are two main ways to obtain data from the Rohde&Schwarz RTO 6 Series oscilloscope in order to create the spectra 1.
 Save the acquired waveforms history in a binary file and 2.
 Meassure the area under each waveform directly in the oscilloscope.
 Each method requires different processing of the obtained data.
 This README aims to explain the beamline used in each case.

-## Wavefor histories
+## Waveform histories

 ### getStartPoint.py

-Get the start point and DC offset average for every acquisition from a history.bin file obtained from the Rohde&Schwarz RTO 6Series oscilloscope.
+Get the start point and DC offset average for every acquisition from a `history.bin` file obtained from the oscilloscope.

 ### ReadWaveforms.py